What are the consequences of corrosion?

 - Corrosion products accumulate at the same spot where corrosion occurs.

 - Uniform corrosion takes place.

-- Electrochemical corrosion occurs the presence of moisture or electrolyte.
+- Electrochemical corrosion occurs in the presence of moisture or electrolyte.

 - It involves the setting up of a huge number of tiny galvanic cells.

-- It occurs only on heterogeneous metal surface.
+- It occurs only on heterogeneous metal surfaces.

 - Corrosion occurs at the anode, but products gather at the cathode.

 - Pitting is more frequent, especially when the anode area is small.